 During the three day show, chapter members manage the parking and display of the vehicles for the Theme Exhibit and staff the WSAH table in the Tent.
 Chapter members sell Iola Car Show memorabilia in support of the show, answer questions, and engage show attendees about the WSAH.
 The WSAH banner is on prominent display at the chapter table in the Tent.
 The Iola Car Show pays the chapter for providing these services, which is a primary fund raiser for the WSAH.

 The annual WSAH Summer Meeting, held in conjunction with the Iola Car Show, took place on Friday, July 13th, at 2:00 in the Theme Exhibit Building.
 Ten members were in attendance.
 Discussion included honorary member designations, newsletter expenses, and WSAH relations with the Wisconsin Historical Society (WHS).
 George Tesar reported on his second visit to the WHS.
-George was appointed as the WSAH Liaison to the WHS, and plans to make a return visit to the Society, with David Tesch, to explore with the WHS staff specifically how the WSAH can be of assistance to the WHS.
+George was appointed as the WSAH Liaison to the WHS, and plans to make a return visit to the Society, with Dave Tesch, to explore with the WHS staff specifically how the WSAH can be of assistance to the WHS.

 2018 WSAH Spring Meeting